elsayedelmandoh/market_segmentation_neural_networks/README.md

 ## Model Training and Evaluation
 The model is trained on the preprocessed data and evaluated using appropriate metrics.
 Training and validation results are recorded and analyzed.

-## Future Work
-In future iterations of this project, we can explore additional datasets, fine-tune the model, and further improve segmentation accuracy.

 ## Installation
 1. Clone this repository to your local machine.